Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

  ### Step 2: Define System Requirements

- **Necessary Hardware Components and Software Tools:**   For this project we need --> an LED( Light Emitting diode ), an HC-SR04 ultrasonic sensor, a programming board ( VSDSquadron FPGA Mini ), connecting wires and [docklight](https://docklight.de/)(Software)
+ **Necessary Hardware Components and Software Tools:**   For this project we need --> an LED( Light Emitting diode ), an HC-SR04 ultrasonic sensor, a programming board ( VSDSquadron FPGA Mini ) and connecting wires.

  ### Step 3: Design System Architecture
 **Block Diagrams:**